oSharpey/cyber-obsidian/year-2/PLCS/HENRYYYYYYY.md

 ## Factors of Risk
 - Language (or type of language).
-- Functions, techniques or components to use, to implement particular concepts.
+- Functions, techniques or components
-- Choice of how individual functionality has been written in the code.
+- How individual functionality has been written.
-- The architecture of the operating system also impacts the likelihood of vulnerabilities.
+- Architecture of the operating system